Robert Zeidman: Technology career

 In October 1987, Zeidman founded the company Zeidman Consulting, which provides hardware and software design services, engineering support and expert witnesses for high-tech litigation.
 The company still operates with Zeidman as president.
 Zeidman's work there includes creating patented Molasses virtualization software that enables a slow speed hardware emulator or prototype to be attached to a high-speed network in order to emulate network hardware in a live system.
 Zeidman also consulted on court cases in disputed intellectual property, including Brocade v.
 A10 Networks, for which he testified at trial, ConnectU v.
 Facebook (on which the movie, The Social Network, is based), and Texas Instruments v.
 Samsung Electronics, which resulted in an award to his client of over $1 billion.
 Zeidman also developed the software tools, SynthOS and CodeSuite.

 In January 1992, Zeidman invented remote backup and founded the company eVault Remote Backup Service.
 The company closed in April 1999 and the intellectual property became part of EVault, which was sold to Seagate Technology in 2007.

-In January 1999, Zeidman founded The Chalkboard Network, which ran until December, 2002.
+In January 1999, Zeidman founded The Chalkboard Network, which he ran as president until December, 2002.
 The company featured business and engineering courses.

 In December 2002, Zeidman founded Zeidman Technologies, which provides software tools for embedded software development.
 The company's patented product SynthOS software automatically synthesizes optimized source code for a custom real time operating system.
 The company operates with Zeidman as president.

 In September 2007, Zeidman founded Software Analysis and Forensic Engineering Corporation, which provides software tools for intellectual property litigation.
 The company's main product is CodeSuite.
 The company operates with Zeidman as president.

 In January 2011, Zeidman founded SamAnna Designs, which makes practical accessories.
 Its first product is the SamAnna Luxury Wallet.

 In June 2012, Zeidman founded Swiss Creek Publications, an independent publisher, which published Zeidman's books: Introduction to Verilog, Just Enough Electronics to Impress Your Friends and Colleagues, The Amazing Adventure of Edward and Dr. Sprechtmachen, Horror Flick, and Good Intentions.

 In December 2013, Zeidman founded Firtiva, a video-on-demand website to provide commercial-free content while sending second screen advertisements to a highly targeted audience.